All content & images © 2020 BCHE, Inc.

 Do I have to agree with the Statement of Faith?

 No. But, by becoming a member, you agree to participate with the understanding that BCHE operates based on the beliefs and principles included in the Statement of Faith.
+All events, activities, and policies will be operated under the Statement of Faith.

-Do you Pray at events?
+Do you pray at events?

 Yes.
 Many BCHE events include prayer.